sequentech/ballot-box/README.md

     [1, 2]

-Once this command completes it will have placed a file 'ciphertexts_<electionid>' in the same directory.
+Once this command completes it will have placed a file 'ciphertexts_electionid' in the same directory.
 To cast the ciphertexts into the ballotbox run

     ./admin.py cast_votes <election_id>